woohoolabs/zen/README.md

 Only constructor and property injection of objects are supported by Zen.

 In order to use constructor injection, you have to type hint the parameters or add a `@param` PHPDoc tag for them.
 If a parameter has a default value then this value will be injected.
-Here is an example:
+Here is an example of a valid constructor:

 ```php
 /**